LorenzoSciandra/GraphConvolutionalBranchandBound/README.md

-# OPT-ML
-Notes and code that I produced for my master's degree thesis in computer science.
+Code that I produced for my master's degree thesis in computer science.